-While only one hypothetical suite of beers, these cover a range of styles, colors, strengths and quality.
+While only one hypothetical suite of ciders, these cover a range of styles, colors, strengths and quality.
 The appropriate range in scores likely spans the low teens to the mid-40s.
-The beers should be presented to the candidates in order of the assertiveness of the style flavors (as one would do when arranging flights at a beer competition).
-You are also encouraged to discuss your ideas for exam beers with the Exam Director prior to the exam.
+It is encouraged to discuss your ideas for exam ciders with the Exam Director prior to the exam.

 The proctors' scoresheets will be the basis of comparison for the graders' evaluation of the examinees.
-Proctors must be served each beer with only the same information as provided to the test takers.
-Do not share any information about the exam beers until the beers are served during the exam, judges of the type the BJCP desires as proctors should have no problem completing scoresheets during the exam setting.
-It is highly recommended that the Exam Administrator refrain from preparing scoresheets if he or she also prepares and serves the test beers.
-This may introduce bias into the scoring since the exam administrator knows more about the source of the beers than the participants.
-If you are unable to obtain two suitable proctors that have no knowledge of the beers please contact the Exam Director for help in producing exam beers that you will be unfamiliar with so you can score them.
-Note that we are now using expanded scoresheets for the proctors and are asking them to refrain from discussion until after they finish their scoring and comments on the scoresheet - at that time they are to complete the consensus sheet for the beer but are not to alter their original scoresheets.
+Proctors must be served each cider/perry with only the same information as provided to the test takers.
+It is highly recommended that the Exam Administrator refrain from preparing scoresheets if he or she also prepares and serves the test ciders.
+This may introduce bias into the scoring since the exam administrator knows more about the source of the cider/perry than the participants.
+If you are unable to obtain two suitable proctors that have no knowledge of the cider/perry please contact the Exam Director for help in producing exam ciders that you will be unfamiliar with so you can score them.
+Note that we are now using expanded scoresheets for the proctors and are asking them to refrain from discussion until after they finish their scoring and comments on the scoresheet - at that time they are to complete the consensus sheet for the cider but are not to alter their original scoresheets.

-Provide information to the Exam Director about each beer served using the following template:
+Provide information to the Exam Director about each cider served using the following template:

-- 1. Style of beer as brewed, entered in competition or marketed. - 2.
-Identify as homebrewed, or brand of beer if commercial example - 3.
-Draft or bottled - 4.
-If bottled, conditioned or counter pressure filled - 5.
-Approximate age (freshness) of beer (if known) - 6.
-Distinctive fault(s) or characteristic(s), e.g., contaminated, diacetyl, esters, oxidation, distinctive hop aroma/flavor, body, alcohol, etc. - 7.
-Comments on blending, doctoring, adjusting, whatever that might impact the perception of the beer.

-8. Any other notes that might be useful for the graders, such as expected scoring range or why the beer was chosen for the exam.
+- 1. Style of cider/perry as made, entered in competition or marketed. - 2.
+Identify as homemade, or brand of cider/perry if commercial example - 3.
+Carbonation and sweetness - 4.
+Draft or bottled - 5.
+If bottled, conditioned or counter pressure filled - 6.
+Approximate age (freshness) of the cider/perry (if known) - 7.
+Distinctive fault(s) or characteristic(s), e.g., acidity, contaminated, oxidation, mousy, body, alcohol, etc. - 8.
+Apple varietal(s), if specified to examinees, as well as fruit/spice information for flavored ciders or perries. - 9.
+Comments on blending, doctoring, adjusting, whatever that might impact the perception of the cider/perry. - 10.
+Any other notes that might be useful for the graders, such as expected scoring range or why the cider was chosen for the exam.